 The payment of interest without any tax deduction was designed to make life simple for most taxpayers, who would otherwise have had to reclaim small amounts of tax because their interest would fall within the personal savings allowance.
-However, if your interest income exceeds your personal savings allowance, matters become more complicated:
+However, if your interest income exceeds your personal savings allowance - more likely now interest rates have risen from near zero - matters become more complicated:

 You can allow HMRC to collect the estimated tax due by adjusting your Pay As You Earn (PAYE) code, if you have one.
 However, this will use historic data.
-For example, in calculating your 2022/23 PAYE code HMRC will have taken account of interest you earned in 2020/21.
+For example, in calculating your 2023/24 PAYE code HMRC will have taken account of interest you earned in 2021/22.
 With rising interest rates, that figure may represent an underestimate, leaving you with a tax bill after the tax year ends.
 Alternatively, on your self-assessment tax return you can request that estimated tax is not collected, in which case your liability will fall within the usual self-assessment payment procedure.
 This means payment will be made later than under the PAYE coding route, but you might face a large one-off demand.